salvodicara/app_to_pstn_example/README.md

 # app_to_pstn_example

 Here's an example of a back end connecting an app to PSTN via the Vonage Voice SDK.

-To run it just use
+To start it just run:
 ```
 npm start
 ```